SegmentationBLWX/sssegmentation/docs/Tutorials.md

 act_builder.register('HardSigmoid', HardSigmoid)
 ```

-From this, you can also call `act_builder.build` to build your own defined activation layers as well as the original supported activation layers.
+You can then use `act_builder.build(...)` to construct both standard and custom activation layers.

-Finally, the users could jump to the [`ssseg/modules/models/backbones/bricks/activation` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones/bricks/activation) in SSSegmentation to read more source codes of the supported activation classes and thus better learn how to customize the activation layers in SSSegmentation.
+For more examples and implementation details, explore the [`ssseg/modules/models/backbones/bricks/activation`](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones/bricks/activation) directory in the SSSegmentation codebase.

 ## Mixed Precision Training